South Coastal Georgia

 (1898 - 1899), St. Simons Island

 Two temporary Spanish-American War batteries were built here, one on the south-end of the island, and one on the east-end.
-An artesian well was sunk in 1899.
 Possibly damaged in the same 1899 storm that damaged the two batteries on Jekyll Island.
+Camp Gordon (1) was the tent camp on the south-end of the island near the lighthouse.

 Bachelor's Redoubt